A Girl’s Terrifying Encounter with Viral Al-Dabbah (Part One)

 “Let’s see what happens.
 If this goes viral, people will either ignore it, or I’ll be famous overnight.
 I have to take the risk.”

-With trembling hands and a panicked voice, she uploaded it, captioning: #Dabbah (Dabbat Al-Ard) Spotted in an Unknown Region!
+With trembling hands, she uploaded it, captioning: #Dabbah (Dabbat Al-Ard) Spotted in an Unknown Region!

 💬 “Is this a sign of the end times?”